 - Opting for specified serious illness cover which includes cancer cover, broadens the number of insurers to choose from, as well as the number of serious illnesses for which you’re covered, but it’s way more expensive.

-- Cancer cover is available to people who may have been refused serious illness cover.
+- Cancer coverage is available to people who may have been refused serious illness coverage.

-- Both cancer cover and serious illness cover can be combined with life insurance.
+- Both cancer coverage and serious illness coverage can be combined with life insurance.

 Who should consider it?

-- People you can’t afford specified serious illness cover.
+- People who can’t afford specified serious illness cover.